0bsnetwork/developer.0bsnetwork.com/docs/transactions.md

 ## Transaction Types

-Each transaction type is given an integer to represent it as follows
+Each transaction type is given an integer to represent it as follows.
+The transaction fee is included below too, though libraries should have these set by default.

 | Transaction Type | Name          | Description                                  | Fee (ZBS)   |
 | ---------------- | ------------- | ---------------------------------------------| ------------|